1999–2000 Princeton Tigers men's basketball team

 The team was led by All-Ivy League first team selection Chris Young.
 The team won the twelfth of twelve consecutive national statistical championships in scoring defense with a 54.6 points allowed average.
 Young led the Ivy League in field goal percentage with a 55.3% average in conference games.
 He also led the conference in blocked shots with 90, which continues to be the second highest single-season total in league history.

 This was the last season as coach for Carmody who gave way to John Thompson III the following year.
 Carmody helped Princeton achieve a 76.1% (210–66) winning percentage for the decade of the 1990s, which was the eighth best in the nation.
 Carmody retired with the Ivy League's all-time highest winning percentage in all games (78.6%, 92–25), surpassing Butch van Breda Kolff's 76.9% mark, and in conference games (89.3%, 50–6), surpassing Chuck Daly's 88.1% mark.

+Schedule and results

+The team posted a 19–11 (11-3 Ivy League) record.